scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ---
 ```

-The first line of the post and the line after the last line of front matter should each just contain three hyphens: `---`
+The first line of the post and the line after the final line of front matter should each just contain three hyphens: `---`

 - **author:**
   - Your sluggified name (firstname-lastname, keep the hyphen between)